 For organization wanting to issue a document management software RFP, the following are suggestions for questions to ask vendors and an RFP checklist of features that should be considered.
 For more information, contact firstname.lastname@example.org.

-Every customer will have somewhat different requirements so the document management software RFP can be modified to meet those needs.
-The RFP document should broken into three parts:
+Every organization will have somewhat different requirements so the document management software RFP can be modified to meet those needs.
+The RFP document should be broken into three parts:

-- General Supplier Information: The general information you would like to receive from potential suppliers.
+General Supplier Information: The general information you would like to receive from potential Submitters.
+A description of the business problem to be solved would be very helpful to potential Submitters.

 - Document Management System RFP feature check list: A sample set of specific questions to be asked about the vendor's document management software.

-IT companies or complimentary software providers who are doing a document management RFP on behalf of their clients can get information about the dms partners program.
+IT companies or consultants who are doing a document management RFP on behalf of their clients can get information about the FileHold dms partners program.

-- Tell the suppliers about your organization and give a link to your web site.
-Suppliers do not need to have the general information found on your site but it is very helpful to know if this is a company wide initiative or a departmental one.
+- Information about your organization and give a link to your web site.
+Submitters do not need to have the general information found on your site but it is very helpful to know if this is a company wide initiative or a departmental one.

 - What are your librarian administrative and IT resources to implement the project?
 Will you be looking for consulting and implementation assistance from the supplier?

 - Is there a budget in place for this project or does it have to be justified?
-The suppliers might be able to help with this.
+The Submitters might be able to help with this.

 - What are your time frames for implementation and do you need assistance creating a project plan.